Anaconda

 Anaconda on Portal

-If you want to use conda environments for Python or R in a Portal interactive session, special considerations apply. (see also Portal custom environments).
+If you want to use an Anaconda environment for Python or R in a Portal interactive session, special considerations apply. (see also Portal custom environments).

 Jupyter Server